sparkles-home/.github/profile/README.md

     </p>
     <hr>
     <p>
-      Tools built to give you magically awesome standards for `git`, GitHub pull-requests, & more.
+      Tools built to give you magically awesome standards for <code>git</code>, GitHub pull-requests, & more.
     </p>
 </div>